 Opportunities exist to contract with litigation funders.
 Attorneys who represent clients that consider or take these opportunities must be cognizant of ethical considerations that are implicated.
-The lawyer is obliged to provide independent professional judgment not shaded by a third-party with an interest in the outcome of the litigation.
-The lawyer must ensure protection for collaborative work and communications between funders and claim holders); Giesel, Alternative Litigation Finance and the Work-Product Doctrine (2012) 47 Wake Forest L.Rev.
-1083 (concluding that the involvement of alternative litigation financing entities in litigation should not affect work product privilege and materials evaluating litigation should enjoy protection).
+The lawyer is obliged to provide independent judgment not shaded by any conflicting interests of a third party with an interest in the outcome of the litigation.
+The lawyer must ensure competence in advising on litigation funding including staying abreast of relevant law, such as whether disclosures to funders waive any evidentiary protections.
+The lawyer must obtain the client's informed consent before providing any client confidential information.

-Compare In re International Oil Trading Co., LLC (S.D.
+&lt;sup>11/ Compare In re International Oil Trading Company, LLC (S.D.
 Fl.
 2016) 548 B.R.
 825 [62 Bankr.Ct.Dec.
-145] (communications between funder, claimant and counsel protected by the attorney client privilege and the common interest exception to waiver as well as agency exception) with Miller UK Ltd. v.
+145] (communications between funder, claimant and counsel protected by the attorney client privilege and the common interest exception to waiver as well as agency exception); Devon It Inc. v.
+IBM Corp.
+(E.D.
+Pa.
+2012) 2012 WL 4748160 (attorney-client communications protected under the "commoninterest" doctrine, which protects communications between parties with a shared common interest in litigation strategy); Walker Digital, LLC v.
+Google, Inc. (D. Del.
+2013) 2013 WL 9600775 (finding that plaintiff and the funder shared a common interest, and both attorney-client privileged communications and work product applied to documents disclosed to the funder) with Miller UK Ltd. v.
 Caterpillar, Inc. (N.D.
 III.
-2014) 17 F.Supp.3d 711, 738 (a client's relationship to a litigation funder was merely "a shared rooting interest in the 'successful outcome of a case'" and thus "not a common legal interest").
+2014) 17 F.Supp.3d 711, 738 (a client's relationship to a litigation funder was merely "a shared rooting interest in the 'successful outcome of a case'" and thus "not a common legal interest"); Leader Technologies, Inc. v.
+Facebook, Inc. (D. Del.
+2010) 719 F.Supp.2d 373, 376-77 (magistrate's order finding that common interest exception inapplicable was "not clearly erroneous").